Brain-Defrost/Brain-Defrost_BE/README.md

 ### Game Overview
 Brain Defrost is a web application designed to help people become more connected and engaged virtually via a trivia game.
 Generative AI is used to create custom trivia questions based on the topic and desired question count provided.

 To play, a user inputs a topic, number of questions, number of players, a time limit to answer questions, and what they'd like their display name to be.
 The user is then taken to the game's lobby and provided with a shareable link other players may use to join.
 Once everyone joins, players may start the game and enjoy answering trivia questions.
 The correct answer and a list of players who answered correctly is displayed after each question.
-And at the end of the game, players can request the game stats to arrive as email when given an email address"
+At the end, players may request the game's final stats via email.

 ### Project Background